-Teaching Tolerance to Young Children: Raising Awareness About Racism
+Teaching Tolerance to Young Children: Black Skin Appreciation

 Children, Bigotry and Racism: They Model Their Parents

-The poem below is about the impact of an innocent "racist" statement delivered by one child and received by another.
+The poem that follows this essay is about the impact of an innocent "racist" statement delivered by one child and received by another.

 The Time: Late 1960s